landelare/ue5coro/Docs/Async.md

 ### Other coroutines

-`FAsyncCoroutine`s themselves are awaitable, co_awaiting them will resume the caller when the callee coroutine finishes for any reason, **including** `UE5Coro::Latent::Cancel()`.
+`TCoroutine`s themselves are awaitable, co_awaiting them will resume the caller when the callee coroutine finishes for any reason, **including** `UE5Coro::Latent::Cancel()`.

+The return type of co_awaiting TCoroutine&lt;T&gt; is T.
+If the coroutine completed without co_returning a value, the result will be T().

-Async coroutines try to resume on a similar thread as they were on when co_await was issued (game thread to game thread, render thread to render thread, etc.), latent coroutines resume on the next tick after the callee ended.
+Async coroutines try to resume on a similar thread as they were on when co_await was issued (game thread to game thread, render thread to render thread, etc.), latent coroutines resume on the next tick after the callee ended. co_awaiting a coroutine that's already complete will not release the current thread and will continue running with the result obtained synchronously.

 ## Coroutines and UObject lifetimes